-Technical Preview for System Center Configuration Manager
+Technical preview for Configuration Manager

 Applies to: System Center Configuration Manager (Technical Preview)

-Requirements and limitations for the Technical Preview
+Requirements and limitations

 English is the only language supported.